tkambler/whenLive/README.md

 I occasionally find myself creating Javascript components that need to run some type of setup procedure - but only once the component exists and is visible within the DOM tree.
 Situations in which I run into this problem typically involve calculations that are dependent on a component's dimensions.

 My experience has been that such a seemingly simple thing to track often isn't.
-The component in question may not be immediately inserted into the document...
-It may be created as part of an even larger component that won't be inserted until its own setup routines are complete.
+The component in question may not be immediately inserted into the document - it may be created as part of an even larger component that won't be inserted until its own setup routines are complete.

 $.whenLive allows you to track the DOM tree insertion of one or more elements, while placing an emphasis on performance.
 When supported, $.whenLive leverages the browser’s [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) notification system.
 In the event that Mutation Observers are unavailable, $.whenLive leverages the relatively new `requestAnimationFrame` function, which you can learn more about [here](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/) and [here](http://css-tricks.com/using-requestanimationframe/) - A requestAnimationFrame polyFill is created if that is also unavailable.
 In short, recurring functions that are invoked via `requestAnimationFrame` will: